calculquebec/cq-formation-cip201/doc/en/monitoring/compute-nodes.rst

 .. warning::

-    If you are connected to a compute node where you no longer have any running jobs, the SSH connection between the login and compute nodes will be terminated.
+    If you are connected to a compute node where you no longer have any running jobs, your connection between the login node and the compute node will be terminated.
 Your command prompt will automatically go back to the login node.